avizum/alpine/README.md

 1. Have Python 3.10 installed

 Python has to be installed.
 This is a Python bot.
-Python 3.10 is required because of 3.10 Unions.

 2. Install requirements

-Do `pip install -U -r requirements.txt`
+Run `pip install -U -r requirements.txt`

 3. Bot Configuration